Iloilo: Heritage sites

-As a leading province during the Spanish Colonial Era, the province of Iloilo is widely known for its old world architecture similar to that of Latin American Countries.
-Spanish colonial churches are amongst the well-known tourist sites in the province, including the Miag-ao Church, a UNESCO World Heritage Site, features an Aztec-Baroque inspired design with intricate Filipino botanicals carved into its façade.
-The Gothic-Renaissance Molo Church was used as a watchtower and is known for its classical and gothic details, often referred to as the 'feminist church' due to the female saints lining its interior.
-Jaro Cathedral boasts a Neo-Romanesque style with a distinctive bell tower located across a street from the church.
-Cabatuan Church, the largest red brick structure in the Visayas, is known for its Neoclassic design and three facades.
-San Jose Church in front of Plaza Libertad is considered the oldest church in Iloilo City, known for its Byzantine-Neoclassic architecture and for houses the replica of Santo Niño de Cebú, the patron saint of the Dinagyang Festival.
-Plaza Libertad is the historic plaza where the flag of the first Philippine Republic was raised after Spain surrendered Iloilo to revolutionary forces on December 25, 1898.
+Iloilo played an important role during the Spanish colonial period and is known for its well-preserved heritage structures, many of which reflect architectural influences similar to those found in Latin America.
+Spanish-era churches are among the province's most prominent tourist attractions.

+One of the most notable is Miag-ao Church, a UNESCO World Heritage Site, recognized for its Baroque design with indigenous elements, including carved botanical motifs on its façade.
+Molo Church, built in the Gothic-Renaissance style, was historically used as a watchtower and is distinguished by statues of female saints, earning it the nickname "feminist church."
+Jaro Cathedral features a Neo-Romanesque design and is notable for its freestanding Jaro Belfry located across the street from the main church.
+Cabatuan Church, the largest red-brick church in the Visayas, is known for its Neoclassical style and three-façade design.
+San Jose Church, located near Plaza Libertad, is considered the oldest church in Iloilo City and is noted for its Byzantine-Neoclassical architecture and its association with the Santo Niño de Cebú, the patron of the Dinagyang Festival.

+Plaza Libertad is a historically significant plaza where the flag of the First Philippine Republic was raised following Spain's surrender of Iloilo to revolutionary forces on December 25, 1898.

-The San Joaquin Church features a large pediment with a sculptural relief of the Spanish victory in the Battle of Tetuan, making it a National Cultural Treasure along with San Joaquin Campo Santo, a Roman Catholic cemetery with a Spanish Baroque mortuary chapel.
-Passi City Church is a fortress church with massive buttresses built to replace earlier structures destroyed by natural disasters.
-The Casa Real de Iloilo, a National Historical Site, once served as the capitol when the civil government of Iloilo was founded in 1901.
-Santa Barbara Church, known as the "Cradle of Independence" in Panay and the Visayas, was the site of General Martin Delgado's junta leading to the first Cry of Revolution against the Spaniards outside Luzon.
-The Calle Real Heritage District houses numerous old colonial buildings, including the Eusebio Villanueva Building, formerly known as the International Hotel.
-The Iloilo Golf and Country Club, the oldest golf course in Southeast Asia, was established in the 1850s by British Vice Consul Nicholas Loney, known as the "Father of the Philippine Sugar Industry."
+In southern Iloilo, San Joaquin Church is known for its large sculpted pediment depicting the Battle of Tetuan and has been declared a National Cultural Treasure, along with the nearby San Joaquin Campo Santo, a Spanish Baroque cemetery chapel.
+Passi City Church is a fortress-style structure with massive buttresses, built after earlier churches were destroyed by natural disasters.
+The Casa Real de Iloilo, a National Historical Site, served as the provincial capitol following the establishment of civil government in 1901.

+Santa Barbara Church is recognized as the "Cradle of Independence" in Panay and the Visayas, as it was the site of the revolutionary junta led by General Martin Delgado prior to the first Cry of Revolution outside Luzon.
+The Calle Real Heritage Zone contains several preserved colonial-era buildings, including the Eusebio Villanueva Building, formerly the International Hotel.
+The Iloilo Golf and Country Club, established in the 1850s by British Vice Consul Nicholas Loney, is recognized as the oldest golf course in Southeast Asia.

 The Miag-ao Church is one of the Baroque Churches of the Philippines.

 The San Joaquin Campo Santo is one of the oldest and well preserved cemeteries in the Philippines.

 The Santa Barbara Church is one of the National Cultural Tresures in Iloilo.